Political System of Pakistan: Challenges & Response

 Conclusion

-According to Sartori, democracy has two sides-input sides which is the procedure for electing the representatives while its output elements such as political stability, protection of minority rights, and the ability to achieve economic progress with a reasonable degree of social equity.
+According to Sartori, democracy has two sides-input side which is the procedure for electing the representatives, and the output side, which includes elements such as political stability, protection of minority rights, and the ability to achieve economic progress with a reasonable degree of social equity.
 These two must synchronize to have an effective model of democracy.
-Anything short on the output side will create crises of legitimacy for those elected with due process of electoral laws and regulations.
+Anything short on the output side will create crises of legitimacy for those elected with due process under electoral laws and regulations.

 Request